tlshaheen/api_docs/doc/donations_api.md

 ### Parameters

-* `donation` - the resource of the Donation to be created
+* `donation` - the resource of the donation to be created

 ### Example